Getting more traffic to your website ...

 Test your knowledge

 As promised, here is Mustard Seed’s Google description.
-Do you think it utilizes its unique angle or unique value proposition?
+Make your light shine by testing your knowledge in what you've learned today.
+If you've gone to their website and read their content you will discover what a wonderful service they do in Southeast Asia.
+Do you think Mustard Seed utilizes its unique angle or unique value proposition in their Google description?
 Would you write a different description?

-Tell us what you think in the comment section below.
+Tell me what you think in the comment section below.

 God bless, and if you would like to discuss your …